livseibert5/BreakoutGame/doc/PLAN.md

               /((((((@*******((((((((
                 ((((((((   (((((((
                      ((((((((
+    ****                              ****

                                      (((
                                     (((
                                  ((((( *

 This is the filled-in heart with the multi-hit blocks on the outside, and the single-hit blocks on the inside.
+The astericks on the outside represent power-up blocks.
 The blob in the bottom right is a very rough rendition of the baby cupid boss enemy.

 ## Class Ideas